 The college tracks the career outcomes rate according to standards and protocols established by the National Association of Colleges and Employers.
 (The college will conduct its first career outcomes survey in December 2018.
 Until then, data is not available.)

 The college tracks licensing exam pass rates for two of its degree programs.
-For graduates of the Master of Arts in Counseling (licensure track), the college tracks pass rates for the National Counselor Exam and the Texas Jurisprudence Exam.
+For graduates of the Master of Arts in Counseling (licensure track), the college tracks pass rates for the National Counselor Exam.
 For graduates of the Bachelor of Science in Education, the college tracks pass rates for the Texas Education Agency’s Pedagogy and Professional Responsibilities exam and Core Subjects EC-6 exam.
 (Data will be available later this year.)